jojouna/pp5-housing-issue/README.md

 ```
 'KitchenQual', 'OverallQual'
 ```
-* Since those two variables are also included in the top 10 selection from Spearman and Pearson study, we have finalised that above top 10 variables to have the highest correlation with the SalePrice in creating a prediction ML model.
+* Since those two variables from PPS test are also included in the top 10 selections from Spearman and Pearson study, we have finalised that above top 10 variables to have the highest correlation with the SalePrice in creating a prediction ML model.

-* With the given top 10 variables, Exploratory data analysis (EDA) was followed to examine the exact relationship with the SalePrice to derive the hypothesis.
+* With the given top 10 variables, Exploratory Data Analysis (EDA) was followed to examine the exact relationship with the SalePrice to derive the hypothesis.

 ### Hypothesis